lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

 ..  container:: justify

-    Here, several groups have been defined in order to differentiate between solid, liquid (salt+water), :math:`\text{Na}^+`, etc. (although not all of them are used).
-In addition, groups containing only the top wall (gwalltop) and the bottom wall (gwallbot) have been created using the intersect keyword: the intersection between all the atom on the top part of the box (gtop) and all the atom of type 5 (gwall) corresponds to the top wall.
+    Here, after some already seen commands, several groups are defined in order to differentiate
+    between solid, liquid (salt+water), :math:`\text{Na}^+`, etc.
+    In addition, groups containing only the
+    top wall (gwalltop) and the bottom wall (gwallbot) have been created using the intersect keyword.
+For instance the intersection between all the atom on the top part of the box (gtop) and all the atom of type 5 (gwall) corresponds to the top wall.

+..  container:: justify

-    Then, add the following lines for the visualisation :
+    Then, add the following lines to *input.lammps* for the trajectory visualization and output:

 ..  code-block:: lammps
-    :caption: *to be copied in Equilibration/input.lammps*

     # visualisation
     dump mydmp all atom 1000 dump.lammpstrj